ArmaLite AR-15: Design details

+The gas system, bolt carrier, and bolt-locking design were patented at for the time and is ammunition specific, since it does not have an adjustable gas port or valve to adjust the weapon to various propellant and projectile or barrel length specific pressure behavior.

 The AR-15 is a modular weapon system.
 It is easy to assemble, modify and repair using a few simple hand tools, and a flat surface to work on.
 The AR-15's upper receiver incorporates the fore stock, the charging handle, the gas operating system, the barrel, the bolt and bolt carrier assembly.
 The lower receiver incorporates the magazine well, the pistol grip and the buttstock.
 The lower receiver also contains the trigger, disconnector, hammer and fire selector (collectively known as the fire control group).
 The AR-15's "duckbill" flash suppressor had three tines or prongs and was designed to preserve the shooter's night vision by disrupting the flash.
 Early AR-15's had a 25-round magazine.
 Later model AR-15s used a 20-round waffle-patterned magazine that was meant to be a lightweight, disposable item.
 As such, it is made of pressed/stamped aluminum and was not designed to be durable.

 The AR-15's most distinctive ergonomic feature is the carrying handle and rear sight assembly on top of the receiver.
 This is a by-product of the design, where the carry handle serves to protect the charging handle.
 The AR-15 rifle has a 500 mm (19.75 inches) sight radius.
 The AR-15 uses an L-type flip, aperture rear sight and it is adjustable with two settings, 0 to 300 meters and 300 to 400 meters.
 The front sight is a post adjustable for elevation.
 The rear sight can be adjusted for windage.
 The sights can be adjusted with a bullet tip or pointed tool.

-"The (AR-15's) Stoner system provides a very symmetric design that allows straight line movement of the operating components.
-This allows recoil forces to drive straight to the rear.
-Instead of connecting or other mechanical parts driving the system, high pressure gas performs this function, reducing the weight of moving parts and the rifle as a whole."
 The AR-15's straight-line recoil design, where the recoil spring is located in the stock directly behind the action, and serves the dual function of operating spring and recoil buffer.
 The stock being in line with the bore also reduces muzzle rise, especially during automatic fire.
 Because recoil does not significantly shift the point of aim, faster follow-up shots are possible and user fatigue is reduced.